Pajkouisn/Maven-Skeleton-Generator/readme.md

 **Deafults**

-	1. The script generates a Class skeleton in src/main/java and also a Test class for unit tests.
+	1. The script generates:
+		* An empty Class skeleton in src/main/java with your desired <class_name>.
+		* Test class for unit testing <class_name> in src/test/java.
+		* Constants class for storing all constants.
 	2. The POM imports junit tests as a maven dependency
 	2. Maven compiler build plugin 1.8 for source and target.
 	3. Create a simple readme with a minimal description.